EvaZ7/webtypography/README.md

 ## Contents 📑

-- _About this project_ Why is it useful?
+- _About this project_ What is it all?
-- _What does it?_ What is it all about and how does it work?
 - _Analysing the movie_ Colors, themes and feelings
 - _Translating sound_ How to make sounds visual
 - _Tygography_ Choices and more
-- _Bringing it all together_ Exclusive design principles and end result
+- _Bringing it all together_ Exclusive design principles and the end result
 - _Author_ This project is made by...
 - _Sources_ APA list with used sources

 ## About this project

-## What does it?
+The experience of watching a movie when you're deaf is very different from when you're not.
+This is not only due to the absence of sound, but also the feelings these sounds bring with them.
+Subtitles are often bland and do not match with the feeling of the scene at all.
+Change this, and deaf people will have a far better experience when they watch movies.

+With this project I am going to change the experiences of deaf people by making different sounds and subtitles more visual and add feeling to them.
+I'll use a fragment from the movie Blade Runner for this project.
+I will change the experience for deaf people by animating subtitles and the background, by using different colors to express feelings and by using the right typography.
+To get all of these things right, I will analyze the movie first and do some extra research.
+All of these animations and changes will be programmed by using HTML, CSS and JavaScript.

 ## Analysing the movie

 ### Color